-Innocence Projects can utilize the CODIS database to electronically compare DNA profiles found at crime scenes to the list of convicted offenders in CODIS, with the hopes of finding the actual perpetrator of the crime and proving our clients’ innocence.
-Use of CODIS has often revealed that the real perpetrator had committed other crimes while a wrongfully convicted person was incarcerated.
-The difficulty is that Innocence Projects do not have access to CODIS, and the government must consent to the CODIS search.
-Law enforcement and prosecutors are often resistant to giving consent.
+If requested by innocence projects, law enforcement laboratories can use CODIS to electronically compare DNA profiles generated from biological evidence left a crime scene to individuals whose profiles are in NDIS, with the hopes of finding the actual perpetrator of the crime and proving clients’ innocence.
+As was the case of California Innocence Project client Uriah Courtney, use of CODIS has often revealed that the real perpetrator had committed other crimes while a wrongfully convicted person was incarcerated.

 Permission to use CODIS software is strictly limited, by federal statute, to law enforcement agencies.
 Innocence projects do not have the ability or authority to obtain a CODIS upload and their efforts are frequently thwarted by law enforcement and/or prosecutors who refuse to give consent for such an upload.
 Without law enforcement’s cooperation, innocent prisoners are deprived access to this valuable investigative tool.